-Visian ICL surgery is permanent as long as the Visian ICL stays in your eye.
-The Visian ICL can be removed at a future date.
-However, the residual effect of the Visian ICL on your eye after it is removed is not known.
-If your physician removes the Visian ICL, you will lose the benefit of your nearsightedness correction.
-This means that your vision may not return to what it was like before the Visian ICL surgery.
+Visian Toric ICL surgery is permanent as long as the lens stays in your eye.
+The Visian Toric ICL can be removed at a future date.
+However, the residual effect of the Visian Toric ICL on your eye after it is removed is not known.
+If your physician removes the Visian Toric ICL, you will lose the benefit of your nearsightedness with astigmatism correction.
+This means that your vision may not return to what it was like before the Visian Toric ICL surgery.

-5.0 Other Treatments to Correct Nearsightedness?
+4.0 Other Treatments to Correct Nearsightedness with Astigmatism

 Other treatments for nearsightedness include eyeglasses, contact lenses or other eye surgeries.

-Eye surgeries available to correct nearsightedness include Radial Keratotomy (RK), Photorefractive Keratectomy (PRK), Laser Assisted in situ Keratomileusis (LASIK) and Phakic Intraocular Lens implantation (the Visian ICL is a phakic intraocular lens).
+Eye surgeries available to correct nearsightedness with astigmatism include Radial Keratotomy (RK), Photorefractive Keratectomy (PRK), Laser Assisted in situ Keratomileusis (LASIK) and Phakic Intraocular Lens implantation (the Visian Toric ICL is a phakic intraocular lens).
 These surgeries may not meet the vision requirements for some careers, such as military service.

 Eye surgeries can either change the shape of the front surface of the clear layer at the front of your eye (cornea), including RK, PRK and LASIK, or require the insertion of a lens into the eye.
 RK uses a surgical instrument to make fine cuts in the cornea.
 PRK and LASIK use a laser to reshape the cornea.
 For LASIK, an instrument cuts a thin flap of tissue from the front of your cornea.
 This corneal flap is folded back and a laser removes tissue under the flap to change the shape of the cornea.
 The flap is then put back in place for the eye to heal.

-6.0 Benefits And Risks Of The Visian ICL for Nearsightedness
+5.0 Benefits and Risks of Visian Toric ICL for Nearsightedness with Astigmatism